 Pretty frequently, actually, I get a question about exclusive submission to a literary agent.
 And I’d get them all the time when I was an agent.
 What this means: an author tells me that they’re only sending to me.
 Sometimes they specify a time period — “exclusive for three months,” for example — sometimes not.

 Unless an Agent Requests an Exclusive Submission, Don’t Send Them One

 This is a situation where I haven’t requested the submission, I haven’t requested exclusivity… the writer just sends it to me and says, “Here, you’re the only one who gets this.”
 I have some issues with exclusivity and I’ll explain why.
 Keep in mind, these are my thoughts, and I might not share these opinions with other agents.
 I usually have a mixed response.

 I want the author to know that this is their choice, not mine, and that they shouldn’t expect any special treatment.
 I really appreciate their excitement about querying me, but it’s not really going to make a difference in the way I read their submission.
 The writing and the story idea are all that matter.
-Just like applying Early Decision to a college won’t get an unqualified student in any easier than applying the regular way, querying me exclusively won’t give you an advantage.
+Just like applying Early Decision to a college won’t get an unqualified student in any easier than applying the regular way, exclusive submission to a literary agent won’t give you an advantage.

 Not to mention, seeing that a submission is exclusive causes me a little bit of guilt and anxiety… it makes me feel like I should rush and respond faster, like there’s pressure, which I don’t enjoy.

 Exclusive Submission to a Literary Agent After a Request